r-lib/credentials/README.md

 remotes::install_github("r-lib/credentials")
 ```

-## HTTPS Credentials
+## HTTPS credentials

-Load or prompt the user for GitHub HTTPS credentials:
+Load or prompt the user for GitHub username and password:

 ```r
 library(credentials)